puhoy/lspace/README.md

 would convert all books matching on QUERY to 'mobi' and export them to ~/some/folder

 to actually export to another format, you need "ebook-convert", which is part of [calibre](https://calibre-ebook.com/)!

+### browse & share your books via webserver

+`lspace web --host 0.0.0.0 --port 5000`

+this also gives you the import command for your current search results!

+(or you can just download them manually..)

 ## setting up a dev env